0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/aggregator-proofs.md

 ![Figure: inputSNARK to Aggregator](../../../img/zkEVM/ag-inputsnark-to-aggregator-output.png)

-Henceforth, for the outer proof, there is a single public input in the aggregator called $\texttt{inputSnark}$, which is a Keccak hash of all the previous public inputs and outputs.
+Hence, for the outer proof, there is a single public input in the aggregator called $\texttt{inputSnark}$, which is a Keccak hash of all the previous public inputs and outputs.

 Therefore, when `ZkEVM.sol` contract interacts with the `VerifierRollups.sol` contract, only a single public parameter is passed, minimizing data transmission costs.